sameermalikecon/sameermalikecon.github.io/_pages/about.md

 Here you can find my <a href="/files/YujieZhang_CV.pdf">CV</a>.

-My name can be pronounced as "UG / You-Gee Cheung" and my Chinese name is 张玉洁.
+My name can be pronounced as "UG / You-Gee Cheung".